Do Go On - 236 - The Forrest Fenn Treasure Hunt

 Of course.

-I was shut itself and there's no longer connected.
+It's shot itself and is no longer connected.

 And while we do that, I thought to Pantera from Dallas,